CloudLabsAI-Azure/Power-Platform-Admin-in-a-day/Administration-and-Governance/M04-HOL-Managed-Environments.md

 1. Do not navigate away from this page.

 ### Task 2: Run the pipeline

+In this task you will, import a sample solution, run the pipeline to deploy from Dev to Test and then to Prod, test immediate vs. scheduled deployments, and use the Deployment Pipeline Configuration app to monitor, edit, or cancel runs.

 1. Navigate to **Power Apps** in a new tab.